 The main purpose of using the Agile board is to track the progress of the project.
-Some of the examples for Agile board include sticky notes, project management software, or just a Kanban board.
+Some of examples Agile boards include sticky notes, project management software, or just a Kanban board.

-The sprint planning process involves the stories in the backlog to be moved to the sprint before the completion of each iteration.
+The sprint planning process involves the stories in the backlog being moved to the sprint before the completion of each iteration.
 Thus, handling product backlog is essential for project managers.

-Stand-up meeting or daily scrum meeting is a way to know that every team member stays on track.
-The meeting is usually held for about 10-15 minutes and to the point.
+A stand-up meeting or daily scrum meeting is a way to know that every team member stays on track.
+The meeting is usually held for about 10-15 minutes and is to the point.

 Steps Involved in Agile Project Management

 Agile project management’s main goal is to come up with shorter development cycles and more product releases.
-Having a shorter time frame enables the team to react efficiently to the client requirements’ changes.
+Having a shorter time frame enables the team to react efficiently to the client’s requirements’ changes.

 As said before, there are various Agile frameworks like Scrum, Kanban, Xtreme Programming, lean, and still more.
 Each of the methodologies has a certain basic process to follow.
 The process includes the following steps:

 Before starting with the project, the entire should be thorough with the project objective, scope of the project, and goal to be achieved.
 The main purpose of this phase is to address the changes and make necessary additions to the project.

 A product roadmap includes all the essential features of a product.
 The team will be accountable for developing features at each sprint.
 Having a product backlog is essential as it includes all the essentials and deliverables that make up the final product.
 Going forward, when you plan for sprints, the product backlog will be much more helpful.